Carl Sagan: Personal life and beliefs

 Sagan was married three times.
 In 1957, he married biologist Lynn Margulis.
-The couple had two children, Jeremy and Dorion Sagan; their marriage ended in 1964.
+The couple had two children, Jeremy and Dorion Sagan.
+According to Margulis, Sagan could be physically abusive and insisted she do the majority of the domestic duties.
+Their marriage ended in 1964.
 Sagan married artist Linda Salzman in 1968 and they had a child together, Nick Sagan, and divorced in 1981.
 During these marriages, Carl Sagan focused heavily on his career, a factor which may have contributed to Sagan's first divorce.
 In 1981, Sagan married author Ann Druyan and they later had two children, Alexandra (known as Sasha) and Samuel Sagan.
 Carl Sagan and Druyan remained married until his death in 1996.

-While teaching at Cornell, he lived in an Egyptian revival house in Ithaca perched on the edge of a cliff that had formerly been the headquarters of a Cornell secret society.
+While teaching at Cornell, he lived in an Egyptian revival house that had formerly been the headquarters of a Cornell University secret society.
+The house was perched on the edge of a cliff in Ithaca.
 While there he drove a red Porsche 911 Targa and an orange 1970 Porsche 914 with the license plate PHOBOS.

 In 1994, engineers at Apple Computer code-named the Power Macintosh 7100 "Carl Sagan" in the hope that Apple would make "billions and billions" with the sale of the PowerMac 7100.
 The name was only used internally, but Sagan was concerned that it would become a product endorsement and sent Apple a cease-and-desist letter.
-Apple complied, but engineers retaliated by changing the internal codename to "BHA" for "Butt-Head Astronomer".
-Sagan then sued Apple for libel in federal court.
-The court granted Apple's motion to dismiss Sagan's claims and opined in dicta that a reader aware of the context would understand Apple was "clearly attempting to retaliate in a humorous and satirical way", and that "It strains reason to conclude that Defendant was attempting to criticize Plaintiff's reputation or competency as an astronomer.
-One does not seriously attack the expertise of a scientist using the undefined phrase 'butt-head'."
-Sagan then sued for Apple's original use of his name and likeness, but again lost.
-Sagan appealed the ruling.
-In November 1995, an out-of-court settlement was reached and Apple's office of trademarks and patents released a conciliatory statement that "Apple has always had great respect for Dr. Sagan.
+Apple complied, but engineers retaliated by changing the internal codename to "BHA" for "Butt-Head Astronomer."
+In November 1995, after further legal battle, an out-of-court settlement was reached and Apple's office of trademarks and patents released a conciliatory statement that "Apple has always had great respect for Dr. Sagan.
 It was never Apple's intention to cause Dr. Sagan or his family any embarrassment or concern."
-Apple's third and final code name for the project was "LAW", short for "Lawyers are Wimps".

 In 2019, Carl Sagan's daughter Sasha Sagan released For Small Creatures Such as We: Rituals for Finding Meaning in our Unlikely World, which depicts life with her parents and her father's death when she was fourteen.
 Building on a theme in her father's work, Sasha Sagan argues in For Small Creatures Such as We that skepticism does not imply pessimism.